frankverhoeven/fv-code-highlighter/readme.txt

 = Installation Steps =

 1. Upload the folder `fv-code-highlighter` to the `/wp-content/plugins/` directory.
+1. Make sure the cache dir `/wp-content/plugins/fv-code-highlighter/cache` is writable by your webserver.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Choose your preferred settings on the options page: WP Admin > Appearance > Code Highlighter.
 1. Place your code between [code type=codetype] .. code .. [/code] tags to use the highlighter.
-Replace codetype with the type of code you like to highlight (e.g. php).
+Replace `codetype` with the type of code you like to highlight (e.g. php).

 = Custom Color Scheme =